AppraiseQA/appraise/README.md

 - [ ] Clean up templates and provide a nice layout
 - [ ] Solve cross-linking (eg replace .md in local links to .html when generating html)
 - [ ] Distinguish between a failure and error
+- [ ] change sync FS operations to async
+- [ ] test more complex scenarios
+  - [ ] test with multiple examples in a single file
+  - [ ] test with multiple files
+  - [ ] test with files in subfolders
 - [ ] URL fixture execution (eg test the same site in various resolutions)
 - [ ] in-browser fixture execution
   - [ ] custom event to signal finished rendering